-The Company's factoring agreement, revolving line of credit and term loan are all provided pursuant to contracts between the Company and CIT.
-On July 21, 2009, CIT reported that its funding strategy and liquidity position have been adversely affected by on-going stress in the credit markets, operating losses, credit rating downgrades, and regulatory and cash restrictions such that there is substantial doubt about its ability to continue as a going concern.
-The failure of CIT to partially or completely perform according to the terms of the factoring agreement or revolving line of credit, or both, could force the Company to experience funding delays and other losses, expenses and uncertainties.
-Additionally, although there are a limited number of financial institutions that can provide similar services to the Company, there can be no assurance that the Company could obtain these services from another financial institution on terms as favorable as those of the Company's contracts with CIT.
+The Company's factoring agreements, revolving line of credit and term loan are all provided pursuant to contracts between the Company and The CIT Group/Commercial Services, Inc., which is an operating subsidiary of CIT Group, Inc. On November 1, 2009, CIT Group, Inc. and CIT Group Funding Company of Delaware LLC (collectively, the "CIT Holding Companies") each filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code.
+None of the operating subsidiaries of the CIT Holding Companies, including The CIT Group/Commercial Services, Inc., were included in the filings.
+The filings were made pursuant to a prepackaged plan of reorganization which was approved by a majority of the holders of debt securities of the CIT Holding Companies.
+Although the management of the CIT Holding Companies has reported that all of its operating subsidiaries are expected to continue normal operations during the process of confirming the prepackaged plan of reorganization, the failure of The CIT Group/Commercial Services, Inc. to partially or completely perform according to the terms of the Company's factoring agreements or revolving line of credit, or both, could cause the Company to experience funding delays and other losses, expenses and uncertainties.
+Additionally, although there are a limited number of financial institutions that can provide similar services to the Company, there can be no assurance that the Company could obtain these services from another financial institution on terms as favorable as those of the Company's contracts with The CIT Group/Commercial Services, Inc.